havakv/pycox/README.md

 The package only works for python 3.5+.

-Before installing pycox, please install the newest version of [pytorch](https://pytorch.org/).
+Before installing pycox, please install [pytorch](https://pytorch.org/).
+We now only support pytorch 0.4.

 In addition, we require the following packages: